JohannesJanning/UMDO_Working_Example/README.md

 This repository provides a working example for uncertainty-based multidisciplinary design optimization (UMDO) applied to the conceptual sizing of a quadrotor biplane tailsitter (QBiT) unmanned aerial vehicle.

-The deterministic sizing model is based on the QBiT formulation presented by Govindarajan et al. (2020) and Kaneko & Martins (2023).
-The model was reimplemented in OpenMDAO and extended with uncertainty propagation and robust design optimization under uncertain hover-time requirements.
+The deterministic sizing model is based on the QBiT formulation presented by Govindarajan et al. (2020)[^1] and Kaneko & Martins (2023)[^2].
+The model was reimplemented in OpenMDAO and extended with uncertainty propagation and robust design optimization under uncertain hover-time requirements using Monte Carlo Simulation and Polynomial Chaos Expansion via UQPCE[^3].

 ## Context